LyuChangle2006/LyuChangle2006.github.io/_pages/about.md

   - /about.html
 ---

-I was admitted to School of Gifted Young, USTC at fall 2022.
-In the freshman year, I found myself interested in mathematics, especially in geometry and topology.
-During this year, I learned about basic course in mathematics, including real analysis, complex analysis, point set topology and classical differential geometry.
+I was admitted to School of Gifted Young, USTC at fall 2022 and now a member of Hua Loo-Keng Talent Program in Mathematics.
+I am interested in differential geometry, especially in complex geometry， symplectic geometry and their connections with topology.
+Music, Rubik's cube and table tennis are also important parts of my life.

-In the second year of undergraduate, I joined the Hua Loo-Keng Talent Program in Mathematics.
-And I focused more on the learning in geometry, auditing many courses including smooth manifold and Riemannian geometry.
-I also learned about some graduate-level courses, such as complex geometry, Riemannian surface and Morse theory etc.(For notes, see [Resources](https://lyuchangle2006.github.io/Resources/)) For more information about my learning, see [Learning Experience](https://lyuchangle2006.github.io/Learning/).

-I was the teaching assistant of mathematical analysis B1 in autumn 2024(for more, see [Teaching Assistant](https://lyuchangle2006.github.io/TeachingAssistant/)).
-And I'm now participating in the Enhanced Program for Graduate Study (2025 Spring Semester) at BICMR.
+I was the teaching assistant of mathematical analysis B1 in autumn semester of 2024(for more, see [Teaching Assistant](https://lyuchangle2006.github.io/TeachingAssistant/)).
+During 2025 spring semester, I'm now participating in the Enhanced Program for Graduate Study (2025 Spring Semester) at BICMR, PKU.

-I'm also interested in music and Rubik's cube(see [Amateur Interest](https://lyuchangle2006.github.io/Interest/)).

-You can contact me by email(lcl20060401lcl@mail.ustc.edu.cn) or QQ(2732992857).
+One can check [Resources](https://lyuchangle2006.github.io/Resources/)) for notes that I made(basically hand-written) in various courses and topics.
+Also one can contact me by email(lcl20060401lcl@mail.ustc.edu.cn) or QQ(2732992857).